Valrhona - Your Questions

 Are your products gluten-free?
 There is no gluten listed as an ingredient but our products may contain traces of gluten because of the machines used.
 We recommend people for whom gluten is a healthy concern not to consume our chocolate.

 Do you have a kosher certificate?
 Who / which agency certifies?
-All our chocolates are certified kosher by a rabbi.
+Most of our chocolates are certified kosher by a rabbi.
 The agency certifies the entire factory directly.
 The certificate is renewed every year.
 To see it, click here.

 Do you have any vegan products?
 No